Predicted number counts and clustering of Hi galaxies from future radio surveys: Angular Correlation Function and Halo Occupation Distribution

 Here, $N_{\rm patch}$ is the number of patches that we have sub-divided each survey area into, $w_i$ is the estimated correlation function excluding the $i$'th patch, and $\bar{w}$ is the mean correlation function across all patches.
 In our work, we have set $N_{\rm patch}=500$ to reduce the variance on the estimated covariance matrix.

-We present the angular correlation function in each of the nine fields with flux density cuts of 100 (left panel), 250 (middle panel), and 500~$\mu$Jy (right panel) in Figure~\ref{fig:all_acf}.
-At low separations, $\theta \leq 0.1^\circ$, the values of the angular correlation functions across the nine fields are consistently within a factor of 3.
-The largest differences are at $\theta \geq 0.5^\circ$, where it can vary by almost two orders of magnitude.
+We present the angular correlation function in each of the nine fields with flux density cuts of 100 (left panel), 250 (middle panel), and 500~$\mu$Jy (right panel) in Figure~\ref{fig:all_acf}. {\edit At separations below $1^\circ$, the values of the angular correlation functions across the nine fields are consistently within a factor of 3, and there is very little evolution with flux density cut.}

 For reference, in Appendix~\ref{app:correlation} we also present correlation matrices for the angular correlation function bins in each of the nine fields for galaxies brighter than 100 $\mu$Jy.
 These show that our jackknife covariance estimation procedure is appropriate, and that the logarithmic binning in separation produces almost-independent correlation function bins, with only mild correlations between neighbouring bins at separations of tens of arcminutes.